oznogon/gattaibushido-public/rules/04_advanced_play.md

 ### Universal Techs

-There are four special "Universal" Techs that all Pilots have access to, regardless of their Color Roles.
+There are four special "Universal" Techs that all Pilots have access to, regardless of their Chromas.
 Whenever you earn a Tech Evolution, you can choose to level up one of the Universal Techs instead.
 Like all Techs, each of the four Universal Techs has three ranks of evolution.
 These Techs are detailed below:

 ##### Buffer Tech